xizhonghua/GreenDC-Summary/papers/ZhouLTD14-IBM-power-aware.md

 ### Problem Model
 - scheduling window: to guarantee fairness
+  - They use a window-based scheduling mechanism to avoid breaking the fairness of job scheduling as much as possible.
+Rather than allocating jobs one by one from the front of the queue as adopted by existing schedulers, their method allcoates a window of jobs at a time.
+The selection of jobs into the window is to guarantee certain fairness, while the allocation of the jobs in the window onto system resources is to meet our objective of maximizing system utilization without exceeding the predefined power budget.
 - scheduling mechanism
   - rather than allocate jobs one by one from the wait queue, our scheduler makes decisions on a group of jobs selected from the waiting queue.
 - jobs